Skip to main content

 caution

-This is not meant to be a production deployment.
-We strongly recommend to read Jaeger's official documentation.
+Again, this is not suitable for a production deployment.
+Consult Jaeger's official documentation.

-Then we can proceed with the installation of the helm charts:
+Then you can proceed with the installation of the helm charts:

 helm install --wait --namespace kubewarden --create-namespace \